TurBoss/blt/doc/tree.rst

 *treeName* **children** *parentName* ?\ *switches* ... ?
   Returns a list of the node ids for children of *parentName*.
-  *ParentNode* is an node index or a tag but may not reference multiple nodes.  *Switches* may be any of the following.
+  *ParentName* is an node index or a tag (like "root") but may not reference multiple nodes.  *Switches* may be any of the following.

   **-from** *nodeName*
     Sets the starting point in the list of children to collect node ids.
-    *NodeName* is an node index or a tag but may not reference multiple nodes.
+    *NodeName* is an node index or a tag (like "root") but may not reference multiple nodes.
 It must be a child node of *parentName*.
 By default, the starting point is the first child.

   **-nocomplain**
     If *parentName* is not a valid node id or tag, return an empty list